 Foundation cutoff and seepage control

 Portions of a basin ridge designed to impound more than a 3-foot depth of water must include foundation cutoff and if conditions warrant, seepage control.
-Refer to NRCS CPS Pond (Code 378) for criteria for foundation cutoff and seepage control.
+Refer to Iowa NRCS CPS Pond (Code 378) for criteria for foundation cutoff and seepage control.

 Capacity